NuggMD

 By removing the guesswork, the strength of homemade edibles becomes less ambiguous.
 Accuracy helps consumers know what is in the product, how it is likely to affect them, and how much they should have given their experience level and tolerance.

-A misjudged milligram or two may create an overwhelmingly potent experience – or one that lacks the desired outcome.
+A misjudged milligram or two may create an overwhelmingly potent experience – or one that falls short of the desired outcome.
 Either result can mean consumers don’t get the experience they wanted from their homemade products.
 While there's room for error, specificity is needed to make delicious, well-dosed edibles

-Legal state-licensed edibles are expected to be accurate, effective and consistent – both consumers and state regulators demand it, and failure to do so can result in a company losing its license (or worse).
-And while at-home chefs and edible enthusiasts aren't as obligated to the rules, edible calculators have made dosage calculations easier than ever.
+Edible calculators have made dosage calculations easier than ever.
 That is especially useful if you’re just starting out with creating infused edibles.
-By having an accurate measurement, you can prepare infused items confidently, understanding each serving’s potency and expected effects.
+With an accurate measurement, you can confidently prepare infused items, understanding each serving’s potency and expected effects.

 With such knowledge, consumers can begin to hone in on the ideal consumption experience for themselves.
-Having accurate doses per serving helps whether you prefer to macro or microdose.
+Accurate per-serving doses help whether you prefer to macrodose or microdose.
 Having a measured dose may also help avoid spikes in cannabis tolerance and the need for higher potency products.

 Factors that Affect the Potency of Edibles